rockbenben/docs-imgprompt/docs/en/guide/data.md

 ]
 ```

-Custom entries follow the exact same display rules as built-ins: include a `preview` to enable the hover-preview + click-to-zoom treatment.
+Custom entries follow the exact same display rules as built-ins: include a `preview` to enable the hover / long-press preview + click-to-zoom treatment.